zhengjilai/Raft-based-Distributed-Lock/README.md

 # Raft-based-Distributed-Lock
-A Golang implementation of Distributed Lock based on Raft consensus algorithm.
+A Golang implementation of Distributed Lock based on Raft.

+This repo provides a one-shot solution to deploying a cluster for distributed lock service, and a simple DLock API for clients supporting basic lock operations including AcquireDLock, QueryDLock and ReleaseDLock, etc..

+Based on Raft consensus protocol, our DLock system can tolerate the failure of less than half of all nodes.
+Also, the mechanisms of lease (expire) and FIFO lock acquirement queue have also been implemented.
+Local deployment example (with docker) and distributed deployment example are both provided.

-Table of contents
+**Table of contents**

 - [Dependencies](#dependencies)
 - [Service Deployment](#deployment)
 - [Service Configuration](#configuration)